alecmestroni/cypress-aws-secrets-manager/README.md

 Must be an object containing the new secretString for the secretKey to update & to merge with the existing ones.

 **Returns**:
-A promise that resolves with the AWS Secrets Manager response if the secret is updated successfully, or rejects with an error if the update fails
+A promise that resolves with the AWS Secrets Manager response if the secret is updated successfully, or rejects with an error if the update fails.

 #### updateSecret Usage